MicrosoftDocs/VBA-Docs/outlook/Concepts/Configuring-Forms/pre-address-a-reply-form-to-a-public-folder-or-an-e-mail-address.md

 ---
-title: Pre-address a Reply Form to a Public Folder or an E-mail Address ms.prod: outlook ms.assetid: f6986661-b42b-0421-cf08-cecad4e0e7b1 ms.date: 06/08/2017
+title: Pre-address a Reply Form to a Public Folder or an Email Address ms.prod: outlook ms.assetid: f6986661-b42b-0421-cf08-cecad4e0e7b1 ms.date: 06/08/2017
 ---

-# Pre-address a Reply Form to a Public Folder or an E-mail Address
+# Pre-address a Reply Form to a Public Folder or an Email Address

  **Note**  To pre-address a form to a public folder, you must first add the public folder to your Contacts folder.